Skip to Content

 Charlotte is one of the best places to visit in the US

-Home to the NFL’s Carolina Panthers and the NBA’s Charlotte Hornets, Charlotte hosts the NASCAR Coca-Cola 600 and the Wells Fargo Golf Championship.
+Home to the NFL’s Carolina Panthers and the NBA’s Charlotte Hornets, the city hosts major events like the NASCAR Coca-Cola 600 and the Wells Fargo Golf Championship, with the NASCAR Hall of Fame catering to driving enthusiasts.

-Taste of Charlotte, Moo and Brew Fest, and the Yiasou Greek Festival are also popular annual events.
+Popular annual events like Taste of Charlotte, Moo and Brew Fest, and the Yiasou Greek Festival add to the vibrant scene.

 Things to do in Charlotte